leon-barnard/leonland/site/content/_index.md

 title: "Leon Barnard has a website"
 ---

-I'm **Leon**, a dad, husband, mentor, and User Experience specialist.
+I'm **Leon**, a Content and User Experience specialist.
 I recently worked at [Balsamiq](http://balsamiq.com/), maker of the best little wireframing tool around.
-I enjoy bridging the gap between people and technology.
+I love bridging the gap between people and technology to help customers get the most out of your product.

 I co-wrote a book called [*Wireframing for Everyone*](https://balsamiq.com/learn/wireframing-book/) — **[Order it now!](https://abookapart.com/products/wireframing-for-everyone)**